DefangLabs/samples/samples/angular/README.md

 ## NOTE

-This sample showcases how you could deploy a full-stack application with Angular and Node.js using Defnag.
+This sample showcases how you could deploy a full-stack application with Angular and Node.js using Defang.
 The Docker setup ensures the app can be easily built and deployed.
-However, for production use cases, make sure to use appropriate database and security configurations.

 ## Essential Setup Files